Can you trust your AI's context?

 Why AI needs a context benchmark

 AI benchmarks measure model capability.
 They rarely measure the quality of the context supplied to those models.
-Yet context determines what an AI knows, remembers, retrieves — and ultimately how reliably it behaves.
-ContextBenchmark establishes the first open standard for evaluating context infrastructure independently of the language model itself.
+Context determines what an AI knows, remembers, and retrieves, and it ultimately shapes how reliably the AI behaves.
+ContextBenchmark is an open standard for evaluating context infrastructure independently of the language model itself, and independently of whether any downstream task happens to succeed.

 | Existing AI benchmarks | ContextBenchmark |